remap/ndn-pi/README.md

 -	nfd: the NDN Forwarding Daemon, which routes NDN traffic over IP
 -	ndn-config: a command-line utility for setting up new node types

+There are other libraries included for further exploration of NDN:
+-   repo-ng: a data repository server
+-   ndn-cpp: C++ implementation of NDN
+-   ndn-cxx: C++ implementation of NDN with eXperimental eXtensions

-###1] Network Connectivity
+### Network Connectivity

 In order to communicate using NDN, it is strongly recommended that all devices, Raspberry Pi or otherwise, be connected to the same LAN.
-By default, Raspberry Pis are configured to create or join a network named 'Raspi\_NDN', but you are free to set up WiFi yourself.
+By default, Raspberry Pis are configured to create or join a network named 'Raspi\_NDN' by default.
 Alternatively, you may connect your Raspberry Pis by Ethernet.

-###2] Network Configuration
+### Network Configuration

 The basic unit of the IoT toolkit network is a node.
 Nodes are virtual, in that one machine may host multiple simple nodes instead of one multipurpose node.
 Although the functions of a node are